AmmarMian/numerical_optimization/content/docs/practical_labs/environment.md

 # Lab Environment Setup

 Welcome to the numerical optimization course!
-This page will guide you through setting up a modern, efficient Python environment using **uv**, a fast and reliable Python package manager written in Rust.
+This page will guide you through setting up a modern, efficient Python environment using **uv**.

-## Why uv?

-For this course, we're using [uv](https://docs.astral.sh/uv/) instead of traditional tools like pip or conda because:

-- **⚡ Blazing Fast**: uv is 10-100x faster than traditional package managers like pip, making dependency installation nearly instantaneous
-- **🔧 All-in-One**: A single tool to replace pip, pip-tools, pipx, poetry, pyenv, twine, virtualenv, and more
-- **🔒 Reproducible**: Automatic lock files ensure everyone has identical environments
-- **🐍 Python Version Management**: Automatically downloads and manages Python versions when needed
-- **📦 Modern Standards**: Built around `pyproject.toml` and modern Python packaging practices

 ## Prerequisites